mireille07/UNIL_Lausanne/README.md

 -for modelling pandas, numpy, sklearn...
 -if we want to read data into our notebook with the Kaggle API there are some passage to do
 ### 2) data analysis and preparation
 The dataset doesn't have missing value and there are more or less the same number fo elements for each class.
-We just need to transform the level difficulty to read it, so we encode [difficulty] with an ordinal encoder
+We just need to transform the level difficulty to read it, so we encode [difficulty] with an ordinal encoder.
   {A1,A2,B1,B2,C1,C2}->{0,1,2,3,4,5}
-### 3)Model without cleaning
+### 3) Model without cleaning
 We implement the models show in class without cleaning.
-We use a Tf-idf vectorizer and do hyperparameter tuning to find the best hyperparameter and check the results obtained
+We use a Tf-idf vectorizer and do hyperparameter tuning to find the best hyperparameter and check the results obtained.
-### 4)Cleaning data
+### 4) Cleaning data
-This time we clean data: remove punctuation, tokenisation, lemmatisation\stemming, vectorization we did try different approach, on the code we delete the bad one and left the best one
+This time we clean data: remove punctuation, tokenisation, lemmatisation\stemming, vectorization we did try different approach, on the code we delete the bad one and left the best one.
 ### 5) Submission
 We use our best model with the cleaned sentence of file 'unlabelled_test_dat.cvs', then we need to decode our result {0,1,2,3,4,5}->{A1,A2,B1,B2,C1,C2} same format as in the file 'sample_submission.cvs', download in csv format and submit in Kaggle.